Mt. Adams Climbing Conditions Report

 Water

-As of June 24th, 2024 creeks are snow covered.
+As of July 29th, 2024 creeks and streams are starting to become accessible in the Morrison drainage and in spot on lunch counter.
+Water is infrequent and unreliable at higher elevations although it can be found.
 Climbers should plan to bring an appropriate amount of water and/or plan on melting snow.

 Search and Rescue